![]() |

 Introduction: Brief background, references to the most pertinent papers generally enough to inform the readers of the topic, and relevant findings of others are described.
 The specific question to which the author’s particular investigation is studied should be also described.

-Materials and Methods: Explanation of the experimental methods should be concise and sufficient for repetition by other qualified investigators.
+Methods: Explanation of the experimental methods should be concise and sufficient for repetition by other qualified investigators.
 The procedures that have been published previously should not be described in detail.
 However, any new or significant modifications of previously published procedures need full descriptions in this area.
 The sources of special chemicals or preparations should be given along with their location (name of company, city and state, and country).
 Ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
 If the study was done involving an exclusive population, for example in only one sex, authors should justify why, except in obvious cases (e.g., prostate cancer).
 Authors should define how they determined race or ethnicity and justify their relevance.
 The method of statistical analyses and criteria of significance level should be described.

-Results: This part of the work should be presented logically using text, table and illustrations.
+Results: This part of the work should be presented logically using text, table, and illustrations.
 Excessive repetition of table or figure contents should be avoided to reduce reader confusion.

 Discussion: The data should be interpreted concisely without repeating materials already presented in the results section.
 Speculation is permitted in this section, but it must be supported by the presented data of authors and be well founded based on evidence-based conclusions and results.